couchbaselabs/docs-ng/content/couchbase-manual-2.0/using-the-rest-api.markdown

    expect more frequent network or server failures, you may want to set this to a lower value.
 This is the time that XDCR waits before it attempts to restart replication after a server or network failure.

-For more information about XDCR, see [Cross Datacenter Replication (XDCR)](couchbase-manual-ready.html#couchbase-admin-tasks-xdcr).

 <a id="couchbase-admin-restapi-xdcr-stats"></a>